What is the MHTTC Network?

 - Provide technical assistance in quality improvement models to enhance the outcomes of mental health services within the region.

-The SSW-MHTTC will utilize the Continuum of Diffusion of an Innovation framework within the region, including information dissemination and communication, resource development and dissemination, targeted training and technical assistance, and intensive training and technical assistance.
+The South Southwest MHTTC will utilize the Continuum of Diffusion of an Innovation framework within the region, including information dissemination and communication, resource development and dissemination, targeted training and technical assistance, and intensive training and technical assistance.
 The content of our services will be responsive to the needs of the region, including areas such as school-based mental health promotion, prevention, and intervention; early childhood provider competencies; zero suicide practices and suicide prevention; trauma responsive systems and practices; social determinants of mental health; CLAS standards; recovery-oriented systems and implementation of peer support; and adult, youth, and family peer practices.
-We may also offer best practices for partnering with special populations, such as LGBTQ, veteran, or homeless populations.
-Service topics will be developed to effectively reach underserved ethnic/cultural groups
+Service topics will be developed to effectively reach underserved ethnic/cultural groups.
+We may also offer best practices for partnering with specific communities, such as LGBTQ+*, veteran, or those experiencing homelessness.

-The SSW-MHTTC will collaborate closely with the co-located South Southwest Addiction Technology Transfer Center (SSWATTC) and the South Southwest Prevention Technology Transfer Center to address the regional needs.
+The South Southwest MHTTC will collaborate closely with the co-located South Southwest Addiction Technology Transfer Center (SSWATTC) and the South Southwest Prevention Technology Transfer Center to address the regional needs.

 Our Advisory Board

-A SSW-MHTTC advisory board includes representatives from the Mental Health Single State Authorities in each state.
+A South Southwest MHTTC advisory board includes representatives from the Mental Health Single State Authorities in each state.
 Additionally, the board includes representatives from provider organizations, mental health professional organizations, mental health advocacy organizations, the SAMHSA Regional Administrator, the regional ATTC and PTTC Project Directors, and family and peer-run organizations.

 We are striving to ensure that the mental health workforce in the region has access to the tools, resources, training, coaching, and organizational support needed to implement effective practices.
 We will examine our reach, participant satisfaction, and changes in practice quality for the services we provide to the region.
 The advisory board will play a key oversight role in our continuous quality improvement processes.